sanjucs/ml-tools/notes/dl/normalization.md

 * Apply the learning parameters gamma and beta on the normalized value.

 Batch normalization generally used for CNN and FC models and not preferred in LLMs.

+## Layer normalization
+The layer norm calculates the normalization statistics for each data sample in the layer separately.
+The layer normalization method does not rely on mini-batch size and doesn't necessitate the calculations of running statistics for inference.

+## Instance normalization
+The instance norm is a normalization process done on each feature and each data sample in the mini-batch.

+## Group normalization
+The group normalization technique is defined as a normalization technique that falls somewhere between layer and instance normalization.
+Instead of calculating normalization statistics for each feature, the group norm calculates them for a group of features.

+---
 ## Reference
 * Group Normalization (Paper Explained) https://www.youtube.com/watch?v=l_3zj6HeWUE